A brief exploration on how sleep affects the body, and how cannabis affects sleep, plus tips for improving your sleep routine

-We know cannabis has many medicinal properties and has long been associated with inducing sleepiness among consumers, but what does the science say about THC, CBD and sleep?
+We know cannabis has many medicinal properties and has long been associated with inducing sleepiness among consumers, but what does the science say about marijuana for sleep?

-We break it down (with a lot of research) so that you can be more informed when considering the importance of sleep, whether or not you are getting enough sleep, as well information on cannabis and sleep.
+We break it down (with a lot of research) so that you can be more informed when considering the importance of sleep, whether or not you are getting enough sleep, as well information on marijuana for sleep.
 If nothing else, we can agree that right now, getting enough sleep is a healthy choice we can make everyday.

 The Importance of Sleep

 Getting enough sleep has been shown to have an overall benefit to your life and your body’s ability to enjoy it.
 The Center for Disease Control and Prevention (CDC) and the National Sleep Foundation recommend that adults 18 and older sleep at least seven hours each night, recommending up to nine hours for more mature adults.

 If you get your recommended sleep hours in each night, it has been shown to have an impact on productivity, concentration, caloric regulation, emotional intelligence, and even reduces inflammation.
 Sleep irregularities have also been tied to depression, whereas proper sleep can help with blood pressure regulation, and has been linked to an improved immune system, all important aspects of our lives to pay extra attention to during these times of heightened health awareness.